spier/spier.github.io/_posts/2020-04-03-biases-busted-at-foss-backstage-2020.md

 It was fascinating to see the collaboration problems one has to solve when working in a slightly older business domain, but also in a larger group of companies.

-One key recommendation: Call it InnerSource, as that does not sound threatening to business people.
-For more on that also see [innersourcecommons.org][innersourcecommons.org].
+One key recommendation:

+> Call it InnerSource!
+That does not sound threatening to business people. -- see [innersourcecommons.org][innersourcecommons.org]

 ### A community-driven approach towards open innovation for research communication